EraldyHq/kubee/charts/argocd/contrib/contrib.md

 The ArgoCd version is:
 * in the [URL path of the kustomization file](../kustomization.yml)
 * in the [appVersion of the Chart manifest](../Chart.yaml)

+## Support

+### On Upgrade, ArgoCd Controller

+ArgoCd Controller may need to:
+* be restarted manually as it's a statefulset
+* or even to delete the pods to update it